A retention policy defines how long and under which retention type your data should be stored in a repository.

 If a backup job has created a successful backup and then went idle for an indefinite period of time (for example, it might have become disabled), then all the data created by such a job will be removed once it is out of the retention coverage.

-The following figure shows an example, wherein the mailbox A has been removed because it was already out of the retention scope (Figure 1) and the next mailbox to be removed is the mailbox B, the removal of which will happen once it goes beyond the retention coverage (Figure 2).
+The following is an example in which the mailbox A has been removed because it was already out of the retention scope (Example 1), and the next mailbox to be removed is the mailbox B, the removal of which will happen once it goes beyond the retention coverage (Example 2).

 The same is applicable to Microsoft SharePoint and OneDrive for Business.